Abtoel/alx-system_engineering-devops/0x00-shell_basics/README.md

-This is my first Shell Script
+This is Used To Print The Abslute Path of The Current Directory